-HCHA, in partnership with AMCAL Equities, LLC, is developing a 324-unit multifamily development for general occupancy in the West Harris County area.
-The project will be constructed as a mixed-income development, where 51% of the total units will be (affordable), and 49% will be market rate.
-Construction started in Summer 2020.
-The project is expected to be completed during the summer of 2022.
+HCHA, in partnership with AMCAL Equities, LLC, completed the Katy at Greenwood, which is a 324-unit multifamily development for general occupancy in the West Harris County area.
+The project is a a mixed-income development, where 51% of the total units are (affordable), and the remainder is market rate.